 The team at Medicaid-guide.org recognizes the value of good dental care and encourages candidates and recipients to learn the benefits Medicaid may offer to households.
 Important dental benefits Medicaid may offer to Medicaid patients include pain and infection relief, teeth restoration and annual dental cleanings.
 For children and teens, these services are covered through CHIP benefit packages, but in-network Medicaid doctors must write referrals to dentists for dental appointments.
 Following an initial consultation, the EPSDT benefit also requires children and teens to continue regular dental health visits with dental organizations.
 Although comprehensive dental coverage for adults on Medicaid is minimal, it is beneficial for everyone of all ages to maintain appropriate dental care.

-Other Dental Insurance Options
+Find Out About Other Dental Insurance Options

 U.S. residents have numerous options for purchasing alternative dental insurance.
 If Medicaid enrollees cannot attain necessary dental coverage, then they may search for other insurance plans outside of the Medicaid network.
 For instance, Preferred Provider Organization (PPO) plans, such as Aetna, Delta Dental, MetLife and United Concordia can supplement Medicaid dental insurance programs and enable everyone to receive the dental care they require.